Zwei Stapel Vlies-Platten auf einer sonnigen Wiese

 Biodegradable Materials

-Biodegradable materials reduce the amount of waste that ends up in landfills as they decompose and return to nature.
-But that’s not the only advantage they have.
-As biodegradable materials break down, they release fewer harmful greenhouse gases compared to non-biodegradable materials as they are often burned after reaching the end of their life cycle.
-As they are made from renewable raw materials they are an ecofriendly choice compared to conventional materials made from petrochemicals.
+Biodegradable materials reduce the amount of waste that ends up in landfill as they decompose and return to nature's cycle.
+But that's not the only benefit they bring.
+When biodegradable materials decompose, they release fewer greenhouse gases compared to non-biodegradable materials.
+This is because these materials are often incinerated at the end of their life cycle.
+As they are made from renewable raw materials, they are an environmentally friendly choice compared to conventional, oil-based materials.

 Recyclable Materials

-Recycling refers to the process of converting waste materials into new products.
-This helps conserve raw materials, save energy, and reduce landfill waste.
-It's important to note that not all materials are recyclable, and some can only be recycled a certain number of times before they lose their integrity.
-Recycling contributes to resource conservation as it reduces the need for raw material extraction and processing by reusing materials.
-Furthermore it also saves energy and emits fewer greenhouse gases as recycling typically requires less energy than producing new materials.
+Recycling is the process of converting waste materials into new products.
+This helps to consume fewer resources, save energy and reduce waste volumes.
+It is important to note that not all materials are recyclable and some cannot be recycled indefinitely, otherwise they lose their material properties.
+Recycling helps to conserve resources as it reduces the need for raw material extraction and processing by reusing existing materials.
+It also saves energy and emits fewer greenhouse gases, as recycling processes usually require less energy than the production of new materials.

-The answer isn't as straightforward as you might think.
-Both biodegradable and recyclable materials have their merits and drawbacks.
-Ultimately, the greener choice depends on the specific context and what product the materials are used for at the end.
+The answer is not as simple as you might think, because it can only be one thing: It depends.
+Both biodegradable and recyclable materials have their advantages and disadvantages.
+Ultimately, the more environmentally friendly choice depends on which product the materials are actually used for and how and where this product is applied.

-For example, biodegradable materials may be a better choice for single-use items.
-On the other hand, recyclable materials are more suitable for long-lasting products.
+For example, biodegradable materials may be the better choice for disposable items.
+Recyclable materials are more suitable for durable products.

 The key is to consider the entire lifecycle of a product.
 An important variable in this process are also the companies that create products and their suppliers.
 They have the ability to educate customers on what the best end-of-life solution is and can for example put Closed-Loop processes into place to ensure the materials are properly handled.